 Your local council provides more information on how sheltered and community supportive housing work in your area.

-You can also look at this map to see where the extra care schemes are located across Westminster, Kensington and Chelsea, and Hammersmith & Fulham.
+You can also look at this map to see where the extra care schemes are located across Westminster and Kensington and Chelsea.

 Kensington and Chelsea

 There are also a number of private providers of sheltered accommodation.
 These properties are usually purchased rather than rented.The Housing Care website allows you to search for available accommodation.